robmiller/jekyll-resize/README.md

 ## Demo
-> Showcasing this plugin in an image gallery Jekyll site
+> Showcase of using this plugin in an image gallery Jekyll site

 This filter is especially useful if you have a gallery of say 20 images and loading all full-sized images would be terribly slow.
 Once you have the thumbnails embedded on the page, you can easily link each to the original full-size image so it can open in a modal overlay or a separate page.